/

 2. Choose your words carefully to bring a sense of positivity.
 This is a perfect time to practice and sharpen your own writing skills.

-3. We ask that you and an adult review your card to ensure that all content is kind, appropriate, and inclusive and is NOT offensive or hurtful.
+3. We ask that you and an adult review your letter to ensure that all content is kind, appropriate, and inclusive and is NOT offensive or hurtful.
 Please do NOT include any political or religious references or opinions.
 Do NOT include any personal views and avoid controversial topics.

 4. We recommend that you not include jokes in your message.
 While many jokes are suitable for all audiences, some can be offensive and hurtful.